Grasshopper-Tekla Live Link FAQ

 Q: Why do I suddenly get duplicated objects in my Tekla model?

-A: Here is a list of things that might cause the mapping to break between GH and Tekla, resulting in changing guids or duplicated objects:
+A: Here is a list of things that might cause the mapping to break between Grasshopper and Tekla, resulting in changing GUIDs or duplicated objects:

 • Undoing in Tekla rather than Grasshopper (e.g. pressing Ctrl+Z with the Tekla window active, this could easily happen subconsciously)